World Journal of Environmental Biosciences

 H

 Threats to the environment include a lack of understanding and awareness of the health risks associated with garbage, a lack of an appropriate mechanism for disposal, and the indiscriminate placement of waste everywhere (such as along roadsides, riverbanks, and drains).
 Workers in the waste industry had a variety of illnesses and health issues.
 They frequently have respiratory symptoms, headaches, musculoskeletal symptoms like fatigue, backaches, and bodily discomfort, as well as runny nose, sneezing, and coughing.
-Similarly to this, skin rashes, vomiting, and diarrhea are regular issues faced by waste pickers (Raj, 2018).
+Similarly to this, skin rashes, vomiting, and diarrhea are regular issues faced by waste pickers (Figure 3) (Raj, 2018).

 Figure 3.
 Health problems in solid waste collecting workers during work